-Sweet potatoes stuffed with tender and juicy BBQ chicken and topped with shredded mozzarella cheese.
-This is a healthy meal option that contains less than 5 ingredients!
+These BBQ Chicken stuffed sweet potatoes are a healthy meal option that contain less than 5 ingredients!
+Sweet potatoes are stuffed with tender and juicy BBQ chicken and topped with shredded mozzarella cheese.

 BBQ chicken stuffed sweet potatoes are exactly as the name sounds: a giant sweet potato that is sliced down middle, the insides are fluffed, and it is filled with tender, shredded BBQ chicken.

 The recipe is so easy to make--anyone can do it.
 There are less than 5 ingredients required and it requires very little prep work.
 Simply cook the meat in the crock pot, cook the potatoes and assemble them.

 It's the perfect easy, weeknight meal that looks gourmet but isn't hard to make.
 We have this recipe on rotation at least once a month in my household!
 It pairs perfectly with instant pot asparagus or a large spinach caprese salad on the side.